This article explains the rules surrounding garden maintenance in socially rented properties.

 💡 Sweep up dead leaves once per month during the autumn.

-💡 Clean gutters at least once per year.
+💡 Clean gutters at least once per year or install gutter brushes to remove all maintenance requirements.

-There’s no law that requires you to supply residents with gardening tools.
-However, providing them may encourage residents to look after their gardens.
-If you do provide gardening tools, we recommend including:
+No law requires residents to be supplied with gardening tools.
+However, providing them encourages residents to look after their gardens.
+If gardening tools are provided, we recommend including a:

-For social housing providers, garden maintenance issues are often at the bottom of their list of priorities.
+For social housing providers, garden maintenance is often deprioritised.

-🌐 Understand your stock: By collecting data on how many gardens you have and how big they are, you understand how much funding and resources you need to assign to them.
+🌐 Understand stock: By collecting data on the number of gardens needing to be maintained and what size they are helps understand how much funding and resources are required.

-🌐 Understand the challenges: If you know which properties have trees, sheds, lawns and other features, then you can make better decisions.
-For example, if you have a lot of trees at your properties, you may need to send a tree surgeon to each property once per year to ensure they do not become overgrown.
+🌐 Understand the challenges: By knowing which rental properties have trees, sheds, lawns and other features, more informed decisions can be made.
+For example, if there are a lot of trees on the property, a tree surgeon may need to tend to them annually to avoid them becoming overgrown.

-🌐 Less time wasted: Let’s say one of your residents has moved out and you send a gardener to mow the lawn.
-They get there, only to find that it doesn’t have any grass.
-You’ve wasted your time and money.
-With good property data, you can avoid problems like this.
+🌐 Less time wasted: Let’s say a gardener is sent to mow the lawn at a property, only for them to find it doesn’t have any grass.
+This has wasted time and money.
+With good property data, such problems can be avoided.

-🌐 Solve problems before they arise: By collecting data on garden-related maintenance issues you can predict when a garden feature will fail and perform planned preventative maintenance.
-For example, you might find that on average, fence panels last 10 years.
-Therefore, you could plan to replace them every 9.5 years.
-This allows you to plan resources better and keeps residents happy because they have to report fewer problems.
+🌐 Solve problems before they arise: By collecting data on garden-related maintenance issues it is easier to predict when a garden feature will fail and perform planned preventative maintenance.
+For example, to might be the case that on average, fence panels last 10 years.
+Therefore, planning to replace them every 9.5 years allows landlords to plan resources better and keeps residents happy because they have to report fewer problems.

 But to collect, store and analyse data, you need the right tools - and that’s where EVO comes in.

-EVO allows housing associations to outsource all of their repairs and maintenance to our digital platform.
+EVO allows housing associations to outsource repairs and maintenance to a digital platform.

 Here’s how EVO works:

-✔️ Residents can request repairs or maintenance via a mobile app.
+✔️ Residents request repairs or maintenance via a mobile app.

-✔️ The system automatically notifies the next available, qualified tradesperson.
+✔️ The next available, qualified tradesperson is automatically notified.

 ✔️ The tradesperson receives all necessary information, including visuals and property details.